aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-fields/insert-and-remove-field/_index.md

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-fields-UpdateFields-1.java" >}}

 The same technique is used to insert fields nested within other fields.
-The following code example shows how to insert fields nested within another field using DocumentBuilder.
+The following code example demonstrates how to insert fields nested within another field using DocumentBuilder.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-DocumentBuilderInsertField-1.java" >}}